Woburn Abbey undergoing major refurbishment

-Woburn Abbey will undergo its biggest refurbishment since it first opened to the public in 1955 as the Duke and Duchess of Bedford announce plans for significant investment.
+Woburn Abbey is undergoing its biggest refurbishment since it first opened to the public in 1955 as the Duke and Duchess of Bedford announce plans for significant investment.

 The Duke of Bedford said;